 What You Need to Know About Seasickness or Motion Sickness

-Seasickness, also called motion sickness, is a common disturbance of the inner ear.
+Motion sickness, also called seasickness, is a common disturbance of the inner ear.
 This is the area of the body that affects your sense of balance and equilibrium.
-Motion sickness happens when your brain receives conflicting messages about motion and your body’s position in space.
+Motion sickness happens when your brain receives conflicting messages about motion and your body's position in space.
 The conflicting messages are delivered from your inner ear, your eyes (what you see), your skin receptors (what you feel), and muscle and joint sensors.
 For example, you might become airsick because your eyes cannot see the turbulence that is tossing the plane from side to side.
-Motion sickness can occur with any mode of travel: on a ship, plane, train, bus, or car.
+Motion sickness can occur with any mode of travel: ship, plane, train, bus, or car.

 What are the symptoms of motion sickness?

 Symptoms of motion sickness include dizziness, sweating, nausea, and vomiting.
 Symptoms can strike suddenly, progressing from simply not feeling well to cold sweats, dizziness, and then vomiting.

 Motion sickness is more common in women and in children 2-12 years old.
 People who suffer from migraine headaches are also more prone to motion sickness.